 - 1 (5 Ounce) package pancetta, cubed

 - 1 (1 pound 12 ounce) Can whole plum tomatoes

 - 1/4 Cup Pecorino Romano, grated.
 Plus more for serving

 - Bring a large pot of salted water to a boil.

 - In a bowl, break the tomatoes up with your hands.
 Set aside.

 - Heat the olive oil in a large skillet over medium heat.
-Add the pancetta and cook until crispy; about 10 minutes.
+Add the pancetta and cook until crispy and the fat has rendered; about 10 minutes.
 With a slotted spoon, remove the pancetta to a bowl.
 Add the onions to the pan and cook until softened; about 5 minutes.
 Add the tomatoes to the pan and season with salt and pepper.
 Add the red pepper flakes and the vinegar and stir.
 Turn the heat down and let the sauce simmer for about 30 minutes or until thickened.
 Taste and adjust salt and pepper to taste.